 This is where the future is uncertain.
 Once a partner moves a customer to Dell’s Project Apex, they transition not only the workloads but also the customer.
 Under these conditions, the customer’s as-a-service relationship will be with Dell, independent of the partner.
 Where today Dell has special incentives for its partners to promote its Flex On Demand offering, in the new Dell subscription model it would make sense that promoting and gaining traction quickly would mean similar incentives would go directly to the customer.
 Why not, if Dell’s customers are managing their multi-cloud experience on the Dell Technologies Cloud Console, there will be a significantly weakened channel-partner value proposition delivered.
 This will likely result in channel confusion and/or turmoil—not to mention reduced availability of value-add services that enterprises regularly gain from their partners.

-Pure as-a-Service is designed to be partner-friendly, which makes sense given that Pure operates as a partner-only company.
+Evergreen//One is designed to be partner-friendly, which makes sense given that Pure operates as a partner-only company.
 Regardless of how business is transacted at Pure, our partners participate.
-When it comes to Pure as-a-Service, our partners don’t have to worry about losing customer relationships or being locked out of an opportunity to add the value and services that enterprises expect.
+When it comes to Evergreen//One, our partners don’t have to worry about losing customer relationships or being locked out of an opportunity to add the value and services that enterprises expect.
 Any vendor that willingly cannibalizes its partners by setting up a program that fosters direct deals is just chumming the waters to feed on itself.